wassim961/ChatGPT-Taking-Pictures-simultaneously15/ChatGPT Taking Pictures simultaneously15.md

 # ChatGPT-Taking-Pictures-simultaneously15
-# Created by Wassim Ch.
+# Created by Wassim Ch using free Chat GPT 3.5.
+# Anyone can contribute to improve this program.

 import cv2
 import os